JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 That said, I once again made good use of the [`ori`](https://weborigami.org/cli/) CLI to check various pieces of the site in the command line.
 That let me confirm that individual pieces worked as expected, as well as serve the site locally to inspect the evolving site.

 All in all, I think this async-tree approach is a really interesting way to build sites.
-It’s significantly less JavaScript than the zero-dependency version while still very fast, light on package weight, and keeps you in control.
+It’s significantly less JavaScript than the zero-dependency version, while it’s still very fast and light on package weight.
+You stay in control.

 Since I wrote the `async-tree` library, I can’t provide an objective assessment of how difficult it is to use.

 The library deserves more comprehensive documentation than it currently has; I’ve generally focused my documentation writing on the higher-level [Origami language](https://weborigami.org/language) and its set of builtins.
-If you’re intrigued by this lower-level, general-purpose `async-tree` library, let me know; I can help you out and prioritize documenting it in more detail.
+If you’re intrigued by this more foundational, general-purpose `async-tree` library, let me know.
+I can help you out and prioritize documenting it in more detail.

 ## Improvable?